benvanik/WebAL/readme.md

 Creating a Context
 --------------------
 There is a shared WebALContext per document.
-You can cache the context or make the call to retreive it as much as you want.
+You can cache the context or make the call to retrieve it as much as you want.
     var al = WebAL.getContext();

 Optionally you can pass an object defining a set of attributes to request from the device implementation.
 Use `getContextAttributes()`